-- To be a registered public health specialist with the GMC, the GDC or UKPHR, of good standing and to be in or have held a consultant or senior specialist post or a post of equivalent responsibility. - Existing verifiers can continue to work as verifiers even after their registration ends (e.g., if they retire) provided: - o there are no fitness to practice issues and - CPD in relation to verification is maintained (i.e., attend at least one verification panel a year and a UKPHR verifier development session every two years) - To be skilled in providing independent scrutiny of the portfolio of evidence submitted to demonstrate competence - attendance at training is mandatory - To be thoroughly conversant with the public health standards - To be able to maintain impartiality in the role - To be willing and able to devote the necessary time and to give the role appropriate priority - To be able to provide appropriate references - To be able to provide evidence of current continuing professional development
+- A registered public health specialist with the GMC, the GDC or UKPHR, of good standing and to be in or have held a consultant or senior specialist post or a post of equivalent responsibility. - StRs who are in the last 6 months of ST4, or in ST5.
+They may be able to use the verifier role to contribute towards some of their competencies. - Those practitioners who are applying for Specialty Registration by Portfolio and have demonstrated they are working at or above this level, or those accepted onto a local scheme for support to develop SRbP. - Existing verifiers can continue to work as verifiers even after their registration ends (e.g., if they retire) provided: - o there are no fitness to practice issues and - CPD in relation to verification is maintained (i.e., attend at least one verification panel a year and a UKPHR verifier development session every two years). - To be skilled in providing independent scrutiny of the portfolio of evidence submitted to demonstrate competence attendance at training is mandatory. - To be thoroughly conversant with the public health standards. - To be able to maintain impartiality in the role. - To be willing and able to devote the necessary time and to give the role appropriate priority. - To be able to provide appropriate references. - To be able to provide evidence of current continuing professional development.